sblisesivdin/sblisesivdin.github.io/publications.md

 You can find accepted and submitted articles at the [recent studies](workbench.md).
 Corrigenda and errata are at the bottom of this page.
 You can post errors to sblisesivdin-AT-gmail.com.
 The articles are copyrighted (©) by the respective publishers.
 Please do not hesitate to contact to obtain author copies of the articles.

 ## Cites and h-index

 Cites:597, h-index:14 (from Web of Science as of October 2018).

-## Books and Book Chapters

-2 S. B. Lisesivdin, B. Sarikavak-Lisesivdin, E. Ozbay “Chapter 15: The Effects of the Interaction of Transition Metals on the Electronic Properties of the Graphene Nanosheets and Nanoribbons” Graphene Science Handbook Vol.3, CRCPress, Taylor&Francis, (2016).

-1 E. L. Wolf, M. Medikonda, (Transl. eds: B. Sarikavak-Lisesivdin, S. B. Lisesivdin) “Nanoteknoloji Devrimini Anlamak” Nobel Yayınevi, (2014).

 ## SCI-Articles

+67 P.Narin, J. M. All Abbas, G. Atmaca, E. Kutlu, S. B. Lisesivdin, E. Ozbay "Ab initio Study of Electronic Properties of Armchair Graphene Nanoribbons Passivated with Heavy Metal Elements" Solid State Commun.
+296, 8 (2019).

 66 P. Narin, E. Arslan, M. Ozturk, M. Ozturk, S. B. Lisesivdin, E. Ozbay "Scattering analysis of ultrathin barrier (< 7 nm) GaN-based heterostructures"  Appl.
 Phys.
 A Mater.
 Sci.
 Process.
 125, 278 (2019).